UA-DB-Class/go-db-lab-2024/lab2.md

 ## 1. Getting started

-You should begin with the code you submitted for Lab 1 (if you did not submit code for Lab 1, or your solution didn't work properly, contact us to discuss options).
+You should begin with the code you submitted for Lab 1.

+If you did not submit code for Lab 1, or your solution didn't work properly, you can check out the folder lab1-solutions/.

 Additionally, we are providing extra source and test files for this lab that are not in the original code distribution you received.

 ### 1.1.
 Getting Lab 2